aalexander3/algos_data_structures/big_o/notes.md

  - data structures + algorithms === programs
  - keep it readable and scalable

-# three pillars of code
+# 3 pillars of code
+### what makes for good code?
+ - readable, memory and speed
  - readable
  - scalable
     - time complexity
     - space complexity
-  - memory and speed

 # how to measure space complexity
  - the heap and the stack